 The estimated useful life (EUL) for a tune-up is 5 years.

 According to the 2014 California Database for Energy Efficiency Resources (DEER), the estimated useful life of cleaning condenser and evaporator coils is 3 years , and the estimated useful life of refrigerant charge adjustment is 10 years.
-The other parts of the tune-up checklist are not listed in DEER, therefore 5 years, as referenced by the Measure Life Report, is used as the best representation of the entire tune-up.
+The other parts of the tune-up checklist are not listed in DEER.
+Therefore, 5 years is used as the best representation of the entire tune-up, as referenced by the Measure Life Report.

 Program Tracking Data and Evaluation Requirements